-

 PAR (Parabolic Aluminized Reflector)

-Lamps use a parabolic shaped reflective surface which produces a tighter, more controlled beam of light than standard reflector bulbs.
-PAR bulbs are commonly used in stage and theatrical lighting, as well as in the home for accent and art lighting.
+PAR lamps use a parabolic reflective surface to produce a tighter, more controlled beam of light compared to standard reflector bulbs.
+These are commonly used in stage and theatrical lighting, as well as in homes for accent lighting or highlighting artwork.
+For spaces requiring precise lighting, PAR lamps are ideal recessed lighting bulbs.

 MR (Multifaceted Reflector)